HomeESA by StateESA Letter New Mexico

 What Your New Mexico ESA Letter Includes

 Our New Mexico-licensed mental health professionals serve renters across the state — from the capital, Santa Fe, to its largest city, Albuquerque, plus Albuquerque, Santa Fe, Las Cruces and Rio Rancho and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Who Qualifies for an Emotional Support Animal in New Mexico?